gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_4_migrating.md

 ## Introduction

-This guide explains how to migrate your application from the OpenAI `ChatCompletion` API to the Azure Inference Chat Completion API.
-You will learn about the differences in API parameters, see code examples for both services, and understand how to update your code for Azure AI Foundry services.
+This guide explains how to migrate your code from the OpenAI `ChatCompletion` API to the Azure Inference Chat Completion API.
+You will learn about the differences in API parameters, how to set up your environment, and how to update your code to use Azure AI Foundry services for chat completions.

 ## Prerequisites